-- We recognise and celebrate achievement in all its forms - > We have high expectations in everything we do - We do everything we can to ensure that every child is successful - > We provide a secure supportive environment in which children can achieve their full potential
+- We recognise and celebrate achievement in all its forms We have high expectations in everything we do - > We do everything we can to ensure that every child is successful - > We provide a secure supportive environment in which children can achieve their full potential

 Text like this is a link to further information, within this document or elsewhere.

-Key Information - for explanatory notes, see Appendix A
+For explanatory notes, see Appendix A to the policy

-Policy consultation period 19 110100, 1 1 November 2020 to 8 January 2021
+Key Information Policy consultation period 1 November 2020 to 8 January 2021

-Policy determined on 12 February 2021
+Policy determined on 12 February 2021 (the date when the admissions authority will meet)

+nonition 12 February 2021 (the date when the admissions authority will meet)

-Policy contact name and position Emma Brown, Headteacher
+Policy contact name and position Amendments after determination

-Policy contact name and position Amendments after determination The following amendments were made in July 2021 to comply with the revised School Admissions Code 2021: priority for children adopted from state care outside England was added to oversubscription criterion 1; wording added to reflect that decisions on in-year admissions must be sent to a parent within 15 school days; provision added for Hard to Place children; advice added regarding applications for overseas children; reference to UK service personnel being a vulnerable category of children in the Devon In-Year Fair Access Protocol removed.
+Amendments alter determ IIIIation

-Department for Education number er 878-2026
+Department for Education 979 2026

+878-2026

-Age range 4 to 7.
-There is also Early Years provision from 3
+Age range Type of school 4 to 7; there is also Early Years provision from 3

-Type of school Community infants' school

-Admissions authority Devon County Council
+Admissions authority Community infant school

-Normal round intake Reception
+Normal round intake Devon County Council

-Published Admission Number 90
+Published Admission Nun ahar 2022 22 Reception 90

+Ladysmith Junior School

-Priority for children to another school Ladysmith Junior School
+Priority for children to and uner seuing pupils from that school have priority for St Luke's Church of England School 1

-Priority for children from another school No
+Priority for children from a nother setting No

-Designated religious character No
+Designated religious char No

-Admissions catchment area Yes - see below
+Admissions catchment are Yes - see Page 4

 School uniform Yes

 Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/admissions or from the school office

-Supplementary Information Form 1 Yes - only to be used for the exceptional need criterion.
-See below
+Supplementary Information on Form Yes

+To be used if seeking priority for an exceptional need to attend this school.
+Included below at Page 5

-Key Dates Normal round
+Key Dates Normal round d

-When to apply 15 Nove mber 2021 to the National Closing Date of 15 January 2022
+When to apply mber 2021 to the National Closing Date which is 15 January 2022

-Decision National Offer Date which is 19 April 2022
+Decision Offer Date which is 18 April 2022

-When to appeal from 15 May 2022 or from 20 days after the refusal, whichever is later
+When to appeal May 2022 or from 20 days after the refusal, whichever is later 2

-Deadline to submit appeal 31 May 2022

-Deadline to hear appeal 29 July 2022

-Key Dates In-Year admission •
+Key Dates In-Year admis

-une 2022 for Year Groups 1 and 2

-eptember 2022 for Reception
+When to apply from 1 Ju ine 2022 for Year Groups 1 to 2 eptember 2022 for Reception

-Decision within 10 school days of an application
+Decision -10 school days of an application

-When to submit appeal from 20 school days after refusal
+When to appeal school days after refusal

-Deadline to hear appeal within 30 school day school days of the form being submitted

-Contacts for further information
+Contacts for further info ormation ·

-Devon School Admissions Service
+Devon School Admissions s Service

-0345 155 1019 admissions@devon.gov.uk
+0345 155 1019 a dmissions@devo n.gov.uk

-Devon County Council policies, information and admissions application forms devon.cc/admissions and devon.cc/admissionarrangements
+Devon County Council po licies, information and admissions application forms

+devon.cc/admissi onarrangements and devon.cc/admissions

-Clerk to the Independent School Admissions Appeals
+Clerk to the Independent 0345 155 1019 de ns Appeals

-0345 155 1019 devon.cc/appeals

-Devon Education Transport Team

-0345 155 1019 devon.cc/schooltransport
+Devon Education Transpo 0345 155 1019 de ort Team nsport

-Children's Education Advisory Service - advice for service families
+Children's Education Advi isory Service - ad

-01980 618244 DCYP-CEAS-Enquiries@mod.gov.uk

-The Department for Education (DfE)
+The Department for Educ ation (DfE)

-0870 000 2288 www.education.gov.uk
+0870 000 2288 w v.ur

-Office of the Schools Adjudicator
+Office of the Schools Adju 01325 735303 w .uk/schoolsadjudicator

-01325 735303 www.education.gov.uk/schoolsadjudicator

-Under the policy for 2022-23.
-Pupils from Ladysmith Junior School have admissions priority for St Luke's Church of England School.
-It is for the linked school to decide whether to give priority in its admissions policy.
+1 Under the policies for 2022-23.
+It is for the linked junior and secondary school to decide whether to give priority in its admissions policy.
 That can change from one year to the next, following public consultation.

-&lt;sup>2 Appeals can be submitted sooner but appellants must have 20 school days to prepare a written case if they wish.
+2 Appeals can be submitted sooner than this but appellants must be allowed 20 school days to prepare a written case if they wish.